-To train the future leaders of the healthcare system in Afghanistan and the region, FMIC has been offering clinical attachments for doctors, and different types of trainings for nurses, laboratory technicians, radiology technicians, pharmacists and biomedical engineers.
-Our programmes are in high demand and well reputed for their exceptional quality.
+To train the future leaders of the healthcare system in Afghanistan and the region, FMIC has been offering clinical attachments for doctors, and different types of training for nurses, laboratory technicians, radiology technicians, pharmacists and biomedical engineers.
+Our programmes are in high demand and well-reputed for their exceptional quality.

 We also continue to steadily increase our capacity to support training.
 FMIC’s eHealth programme, and its eLearning component, has extended the role that FMIC staff can play in building the capacity of staff in provincial hospitals in the region.

-To date, we have trained over 1,906 professionals from a range of different institutions and specialties, including Kabul Medical University, Ghazanfar Institute of Health Sciences, the National Security Hospital, Surobi Hospital, Bamyan and Faizabad Provincial Hospitals and Khorog Hospital in Tajikistan.
+To date, we have trained over 3,210 professionals from a range of different institutions and specialities, including Kabul Medical University, Ghazanfar Institute of Health Sciences, the National Security Hospital, Surobi Hospital, Bamyan and Faizabad Provincial Hospitals and Khorog Hospital in Tajikistan.